22 Foods That May Affect Your Breast Cancer Risk

 Saturated fats may have been cleared of their connection with heart disease, but that doesn't mean they have been absolved of all of their sins.
 A 2015 meta-analysis of 52 studies published in the journal Medicine reported that postmenopausal women with the highest saturated fat intake increased their risk of breast cancer by over 30 percent compared to those who ate the least.
 As you get older, try to decrease your consumption of foods high in saturated fats, such as highly-processed snacks made with vegetable oils, fatty meats, processed cheeses, and butter-based desserts.

 When you cook, broil, or grill food—particularly meats and fish—at high temperatures for a long period of time, the cooking process can convert the food's proteins into carcinogenic compounds known as heterocyclic amines (HCA).
-One study, published in the Journal of the National Cancer Institute, found that women who ate well-done meat three times a week increased their risk of breast cancer by over 460 percent compared to those women who ate the same amount of meat cooked rare or medium.
+One study, published in the Journal of the National Cancer Institute found that women who ate well-done meat had a risk 4.62 times higher than women who ate the same amount of meat cooked rare or medium.